Terms Explained

 MOC = Maintenance of Certification

-MOC provides board certified physicians with a structured pathway to demonstrate they are staying current in the medical knowledge they use to treat patients and make important care decisions daily.
+ABIM’s MOC program provides board certified physicians with a structured pathway to demonstrate that they are staying current in the medical knowledge they use to treat patients and make important care decisions daily.
 Once you pass the initial certification assessment, you must participate in MOC to stay certified.

 CME = Continuing Medical Education

-CME is the process by which health professionals engage in activities designed to support their continuing professional development.
-It can include attending conferences and seminars, taking classes or participating in Regularly Schedule Series or Grand Rounds.
+CME is the process through which health professionals engage in activities designed to support their continuing professional development.
+CME can include attending conferences and seminars, taking classes or participating in Regularly Scheduled Series or Grand Rounds.

 What’s the difference between MOC and CME?

 MOC requires demonstration that knowledge has been gained.
-While some educational activities for physicians count for both CME and MOC, the standards for MOC generally remain more stringent as board certification is a higher standard of demonstrated knowledge than licensure.
+While some educational activities for physicians count for both CME and MOC, the standards for MOC generally remain more stringent, as board certification requires a higher standard of demonstrated knowledge than licensure.

 What is the difference between licensure and certification?

 Licensure is required by law to practice medicine in a specific state and is issued by the state medical board.
-Certification is not required to practice medicine, but board certification is required by many hospitals and health care systems because it shows physicians are committed to continued learning and evaluation.
+Certification is not required to practice medicine; however, board certification is required by many hospitals and healthcare systems because it shows that physicians are committed to continued learning and evaluation.